HOW I SNAGGED A $21 FLIGHT TO AUSTRALIA

 If you actively use your card and meet minimum requirements you’ll receive other perks like free checked bags, possible upgrades to first class, and passes for the admiral clubs where I’ll be spending most of my 12-hour LAX layover taking a shower, eating buffet food, and enjoying a couple relaxation drinks before the flight.
 None of which I paid for.

-So in February when you see me jump on my flight to go explore Australia and New Zealand, remember that it cost me less than a meal at your local steakhouse.
+So in February when you see me jump on my cheap flight to go explore Australia and New Zealand, remember that it cost me less than a meal at your local steakhouse.

 Travel on and Happy New Year!